 Staff considered patients' different needs.
-This included providing facilities for disabled patients and families with children.
-The practice had arrangements to help patients with sight or hearing loss.
+This included providing facilities for disabled patient, including access to a toilet that could be used for people using a wheelchair.
+The practice had access to interpreting services and had arrangements to help patients with sight loss.